 “The best time to plant a tree was 20 years ago.
 The second best time is now.”

-With Entytle Insights you get access to the world’s first Installed Base Data Platform (IBDP) made exclusively for Industrial OEMs.
-Entytle Insyghts helps OEMs to unify, organize & analyze their customer information while significantly improving available data quality.
-Insyghts, a SaaS platform, incorporates purpose-built AI/ML analytics to identify sales and service opportunities to increase wallet share from the OEM’s installed base.
+With Entytle Insights you get access to the world’s first Installed Base Platform (IBP) made exclusively for Industrial OEMs.
+Entytle helps OEMs to unify, organize & analyze their customer information while significantly improving available data quality.
+Entytle, a SaaS platform, incorporates purpose-built AI/ML analytics to identify sales and service opportunities to increase wallet share from the OEM’s installed base.
 Entytle is trusted by Industry leaders including Johnson Controls, Baker Hughes, Peerless Pump, Dematic, ColeParmer, and many more who use Entytle to drive organic growth at scale.

-You can learn more about an Installed Base Data Platform at What is an IBDP.
+You can learn more about an Installed Base Platform at What is an IBP.

-To learn more about Entytle’s IBDP solution, Insyghts, go to Installed Base Data Platform.
+To learn more about Entytle’s IBP solution, go to Installed Base Platform.